finos/common-domain-model/documentation/source/product-model.rst

     }
   ]

-Predefine classifications are available in the model using the AssetClassEnum:
+Predefined classifications are available in the model using the AssetClassEnum:

 .. code-block:: Haskell